fuzzylabs/edge-vision-power-estimation/README.md

 🤖 Machine Learning Model Development

 1. Preprocess collected data from the Jetson device
-2. Generate and train machine learning models
+2. Train machine learning models for power and runtime prediction
 3. Refer to the comprehensive guide in [model_training](./model_training/README.md)

 ### 💾 Dataset

-[DagsHub and DVC integration](https://dagshub.com/docs/integration_guide/dvc/) is used for data versioning.The datasets are managed and versioned using DVC, enabling seamless tracking of changes and reproducibility across different stages of the project.
+[DagsHub and DVC integration](https://dagshub.com/docs/integration_guide/dvc/) is used for data versioning.
+The datasets are managed and versioned using DVC, enabling seamless tracking of changes and reproducibility across different stages of the project.

 > [!IMPORTANT]
 > DagsHub repository: <https://dagshub.com/fuzzylabs/edge-vision-power-estimation>